dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/events/visual-basic-and-wpf-event-handling.md

 You can assign different handlers for the same event with multiple `Handles` statements.
 The order of the `Handles` statements doesn't determine the order in which handlers are invoked when the event occurs.

+> [!TIP]
-To remove a handler that was added with `Handles`, call <xref:System.Windows.UIElement.RemoveHandler%2A>.
+> To remove a handler that was added with `Handles`, call [RemoveHandler](/dotnet/visual-basic/language-reference/statements/removehandler-statement).
 For example, `RemoveHandler Button1.Click, AddressOf Button1_Click`.

 ## Using 'Handles' in a WPF application